cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/bdossp_sp15/week_plan.rst

 Length of the lessons in Week 4
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* Total of video lessons: 1 hours and 12 minutes
+* Total of video lessons: 1 hour and 12 minutes
+* Total of study materials: 2.5 hours
-* Total of study materials: 7 hours
+* Total of optional study materials: 4 hours
-* Total of lab sessions: 2 hours and 30 minutes
+* Total of lab sessions: 1 hour and 30 minutes
+* Total of optional lab sessions: 1 hour

 Week 5
 -------------------------------------------------------------------------------